 Margaret Hilda Roberts was born 13 October 1925 in Grantham, Lincolnshire.
 Her father owned a grocery store and was active in the local Methodist Church and Liberal politics.
 Margaret won a scholarship to the local Kesteven and Grantham Girls’ School, where she became head-girl.
-She applied to Somerville College, Oxford university, and was accepted to study chemistry in 1943.
-She graduated in 1947 with second class honours.
+She applied to Somerville College, Oxford University, and was accepted to study chemistry in 1943.
+She graduated in 1947 with second-class honours.
 During her time at Oxford, she was elected President of the Oxford University Conservative Association in 1946.

 After graduating, she moved to Colchester, where she worked as a research chemist for BX Plastics.
 In 1951, she was invited to stand as the Conservative candidate in the safe Labour seat of Dartford.
 Although she lost, she impressed many in the party with her strong, articulate views.
 She also married Denis Thatcher in 1951.
-In 1953, she gave birth to two twins Carol and Denis.
+In 1953, she gave birth to two twins Carol and Mark.

 Member of Parliament